facebookresearch/fastMRI/experimental/brain_challenge_inference/README.md

 successfully process the Transfer data.
 In `run_brain_challenge_transfer_inference.py`, we simulate the oversampling with image-domain zero-padding prior to model input.
 We believe there are better ways to augment the Transfer data with regards to frequency oversampling.
-Our only goal with providing this code is only to illustrate the issue to challenge participants.
+Our only goal with providing this code is to illustrate the issue to challenge participants.
 We leave decisions on best ways to handle this to the participants, as they are best-informed on the properties of their models.